 AIPS is a set of programs for the analysis of continuum and line VLBI observations involving one or more BB channel.
 These programs are available for a wide range of computer operating systems.
-Section 26.1 gives contact information.
+Section 25.1 gives contact information.
 Extensive on-line internal documentation can be accessed within AIPS.
 An entire chapter in the AIPS Cookbook (NRAO staff, 2001) provides useful "how-to" guidance for those reducing VLBI data, including discussion of VLBA calibration transfer, space VLBI, polarimetry, and phase referencing.
-Ulvestad (2001) provides a step-by-step guide to calibrating many types of VLBA data sets in AIPS, and includes an appendix describing calibration modifications for VLBA+VLA data sets.
+Ulvestad (2001a) provides a step-by-step guide to calibrating many types of VLBA data sets in AIPS, employing simple VLBA utilites.
+This guide also includes an appendix describing calibration modifications for VLBA+VLA data sets.